After-Shock/Cloudbox-wiki/Backup-and-Restore.md

 Backup is an integral part of Cloudbox, this is what makes it so great!
 Everything related to installed applications is backed up.
 Any changes made to service files in /etc/systemd/system is also backed up.
 However, Seeding content is NOT backed up.

-Cloudbox Backup will backup
+Cloudbox Backup creates a .tar file of the entire `/opt` folder which is then uploaded to your Google Drive or Rsync remote.

-- `/opt` folder - all app databases and settings.
-This includes Plex, Sonarr, Radarr, NZBGet, Rutorrent/rTorrent, NZBHydra, Jackett, Portainer, Organizr, Nginx (including SSL Keys), Plex Autoscan, and Unionfs Cleaner.
+Using Cloudbox Restore, this backup .tar file can restored to the same server or even a brand new server, with everything exactly as you left it at the time of backup.
+With the only thing required is the DNS setting for your domain.

 - `/opt` folder - all app databases and settings.
-This includes
+This includes:
   * Plex
   * Sonarr
   * Radarr